GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 **Content Policies:**

 Our content policies apply to your Product's content, including any ads it shows to users and any user-generated content it hosts or links to.
 Further, they apply to any content from your developer account that is publicly displayed in Chrome Web Store, including your developer name and the landing page of your listed developer website.
 Products that include content that may not be suitable for all ages should be marked "Mature" on the Developer Dashboard.

 {% endAside %}

-This policy is to prevent non-family-safe content from reaching an inappropriate audience.

-### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_8 }

-The extension has content that is not suitable for audience of all ages and the extension has not been marked 'Mature'.

-### How can you rectify this? {: #how-can-you-rectify-this_8 }

-Remove the content that is in violation or mark the extension as 'Mature' in your developer dashboard and resubmit the extension.

 ## Violent content {: #violence }